Launch Your Storefront

 In this guide, the word “Mobify” appears in a few places.
 Mobify is the name of the company that originally developed the technology that became PWA Kit and Managed Runtime.
 In 2020, Salesforce acquired Mobify along with all of its technology.

-The process of rebranding from Mobify to Salesforce is still ongoing.
-The Mobify brand name still appears in the mobify-storefront.com domain used to host your storefront and the cloud.mobify.com domain used by the Managed Runtime API.
-Expect new Salesforce domains to eventually take the place of Mobify domains and expect support for Mobify domains to continue indefinitely.
+The Mobify brand name appears in the mobify-storefront.com domain used to host your storefront and the cloud.mobify.com domain used by the Managed Runtime API.

 If you need to add conditional logic that alters the behavior of your site depending on the domain used, it’s easier to test this logic when your local development server can use a custom domain.
 Why would you need to add this kind of logic?
 Consider, for example, the need to look up a different SLAS Client ID depending on the domain.